 At this point in time APMA is closely monitoring the COVID public health crisis and preparing for multiple scenarios.
 We hope to see our attendees in person for four days of learning and networking.
 However, given the uncertainty of the situation and recognizing the need to accommodate everyone’s personal level of comfort, we are planning a hybrid event that will allow virtual attendees to concurrently stream the event.

-Check out the preliminary program, and watch your APMA publications for more information.
+Check out the final program, and watch your APMA publications for more information.
 Registration for The National is now open.

 APMA is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
 APMA has approved this activity for a maximum of 29.5 continuing education contact hours (CECH).

 Though the COVID public health crisis prevented us from hosting The National 2020 in Boston, it allowed us to introduce several new virtual learning opportunities for our members.
 Find out more about previous offerings and future opportunities.Check it out

 The National 2021 is offering both in-person and virtual options, and all attendees will experience the same high-quality educational program concurrently.* Additionally, both groups will interact with presenters through the APMA Meetings app.

 *On Saturday evening, in-person attendees ONLY will attend a screening of the groundbreaking documentary "Do No Harm," followed by a panel discussion.
 Virtual attendees will be provided with access to 2.0 CECH of on-demand wellness education so both groups will be able to earn a maximum of 29.5 CECH.